komalvatyani/Ola-Data-Anylasis/README.md

 ## 📌 How to View
 To explore the report:
-1. Download `.pbix` file from this repo.
+1. Download the `.pbix` file from this repo.
 2. Open it in Power BI Desktop.
-3. Use the date filters and slicers to interact.
+3. Use the filters and slicers to interact with the dashboards.

 ---